-Voting Shares held in Street Name.
-If your shares are held in the name of a bank, broker or other record holder (that is, in "street name"), you may request a written proxy card or a vote instruction form from your bank, broker or other nominee.
+Voting Shares held by a Bank or Broker.
+If your shares are held in the name of a bank, broker or other record holder, you may request a written proxy card or a vote instruction form from your bank, broker or other nominee.
 You may also vote by the method made available by your bank, broker or other nominee, in which case the bank, broker or other nominee will provide instructions.

 Voting Shares held in Retirement Plans.
 If your shares are held through the Mohawk Industries Retirement Plan 1 and/or the Mohawk Industries Retirement Plan 2, you have the right to vote the shares credited to your individual account(s) under the plans.
 Participants that hold shares in one of the plans may provide direction to our transfer agent, American Stock Transfer and Trust Company ("AST"), by the method made available by AST.
 Unless otherwise required by law, AST will follow participant vote instructions received by 11:59 p.m.
-New York time on May 21, 2018.
+New York time on May 20, 2019.
 If voting instructions have not been received by that time and date, the shares credited to your account(s) will not be voted.